 Data Analysis Approach

 The analysis method used to test the hypotheses in this study is multiple linear regression analysis.
-Multiple regressions are employed to analyze the causal relationship between one or more independent variables and a dependent variable.
+Multiple regressions analyse the causal relationship between one or more independent variables and a dependent variable.

 The regression model used is: